 Almost 80 percent of employers conduct background checks on job applicants, and many employers deny employment to those with criminal records.
 Additionally, criminal records can prevent people from getting housing or student loans.

 However, people may take steps to lessen how much their criminal records impact their lives.
 In many states the process is called expungement.
-Arizona doesn’t have expungement, the closest that we have is a set aside.
+In 2023, Arizona will enact new DUI expungement laws.
+Until these new laws take offense, a set aside is the closest thing to record sealing in the state.
 Not all offenses are eligible for a set aside in Arizona and people considering petitioning for a set aside of their criminal records should understand not only the benefits but limitations involved in doing so.

 In order to petition for a set aside in Arizona, a person needs to have met the terms of the sentence for the offense.
 In other words, all jail time, parole or probation periods must be complete and fines must all be paid.